Web AR: How does it work?

 From the name itself, we can figure out that AR is something that actually “augments” or “adds to” the real world around us.
-This groundbreaking technology aims to enhance the viewing and hearing experience of the users by blending virtual objects (even music) with the real world.
+This groundbreaking technology aims to enhance the viewing and hearing experience of the users.
+It achieves this by blending virtual objects (even music) with the real world.

-AR can be used both through the browser (browser-based AR) and by downloading applications (app-based AR), and our today’s topic under discussion is web-based augmented reality or AR in browser.
+AR can be used both through the browser (browser-based AR) and by downloading applications (app-based AR).
+Our today’s topic under discussion is web-based augmented reality or AR in browser.

-The easy accessibility of web augmented reality not only gives a seamless shopping experience to the users but is also a major growth contributor to the industries leveraging it.
+The easy accessibility of web augmented reality gives a seamless shopping experience to the users.
+It is also a major growth contributor to the industries leveraging it.
+In a nutshell, not only it boosts user experience but also boost ROI.
 So without any further delay, let’s dive into the main theme.

 How does Web-based AR work?